makma/fingerprintjs.com/content/blog/a-look-at-the-anti-fraud-technology-landscape-post-pandemic.md

 However, your fraud prevention software needs to be accurate, otherwise a lot of fraud will slip through the cracks.
 Companies can ensure their fraud prevention solution is working well by keeping track of fraud instances over time to see if their efforts are resulting in improvement.

 Introducing highly accurate identifiers can also help to improve fraud system performance.
-FingerprintJS Pro (that’s us) is a browser fingerprinting API that provides a <a href="https://fingerprintjs.com/demo/">99.5% accurate visitor identifier</a> that can be used as a powerful signal for anti-fraud.
+Fingerprint Pro (that’s us) is a browser fingerprinting API that provides a <a href="https://fingerprint.com/demo/">99.5% accurate visitor identifier</a> that can be used as a powerful signal for anti-fraud.

 ## Conclusion